 Faculty Public Sociology & Community Engagement

 Jessica Goodkind studies the mental health of recently resettled refugees and immigrants from around the world; she puts that expertise to work in New Mexico and around the country by advising newcomer organizations and resettlement agencies on how best to build on the strengths of refugees and immigrants to promote their well-being and enable them to contribute their knowledge, skills and ideas to American society and how to create system and policy changes that support newcomer well-being.
-Jessica is also the Associate Vice Chancellor for Diversity Education at the UNM Health Sciences Center, a role in which she uses her expertise to develop and implement anti-racism and culturally effective health care curriculum for health professional students, faculty and staff.
-Finally, she is a Board Member of the Global Alliance for Behavioral Health and Social Justice and provides evaluation consultation to community-based organizations and tribal communities in New Mexico.
+Jessica is also the Co-Director of DEI Curricular Development for the UNM School of Medicine, a role in which she uses her expertise to develop and implement health equity and culturally effective health care curriculum for medical students, faculty and staff.
+Finally, she is a Board Member of United Voices for Newcomer Rights and provides evaluation consultation to community-based organizations and tribal communities in New Mexico.

-Jessica is the director the Refugee Well-Being Project (RWP) at UNM, through which much of this research and outreach is run.
-For more information, go to the RWP website.
+Jessica is the director of the Refugee & Immigrant Well-Being Project (RIWP) at UNM, through which much of this research and community engagement is run.
+For more information, go to the RIWP website.

 Nancy López draws on her scholarly work on intersectionality (e.g., attention to the simultaneity of race, gender, class, sexual orientation as systems of oppression and resistance) and the dynamics of racialization in American society to help civic organizations, community members and other researchers think more carefully about racial identity and how to measure race & ethnicity for advance transformative social justice praxis (action and reflection).
 For more information visit the website for the Institute for the Study of "Race" & Social Justice and the New Mexico Race, Gender, Class Data Policy Consortium.